macbuse/macbuse.github.io/index.md

 ##### Why ?

-Well I have to maintain a ton of files because of offline teaching and frankly
+Well I have to maintain a ton of files because of offline teaching
 - migrating to GitHub pages for (fast/managed) synch
 - using markdown for readiblity and cross format conversion via [pandoc]()
 - integrating tool like fuzzy finders [fzf]() to minimize cognitive overload

-I really really don't care what you think because I started out writing programs with punchcards then [ed](https://en.wikipedia.org/wiki/Ed_(text_editor)) but from my point of view
+and frankly I really really don't care what you think because I started out writing programs with punchcards then [ed](https://en.wikipedia.org/wiki/Ed_(text_editor)) so from my point of view this

 - seemed the logical way to go.
 - I couldn't bear to use **VScode**.